DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_with_backend.md

 A local API is an endpoint that is hosted in the same backend as the *JavaScriptClient* application.
-Local APIs are intended to be APIs that only exists to support the JavaScript frontend, typically by providing UI specific data or aggregating data from other sources.
+Local APIs are intended to be APIs that only exist to support the JavaScript frontend, typically by providing UI specific data or aggregating data from other sources.
 Local APIs are authenticated with the user's session cookie.